Written By Abdun Nur

-Unemployment is a construct of the resource monopoly model of usury extortion, a required element to repress earnings and hold people in poverty to better dominate and exploit them.
-There is never a shortage of work, in the usury system there is only a lack of available money to allow it, this is not the case in the community, no money monopoly restrictions exist, the advancing of cryptocurrency will become available as the platform is coded, or could be done locally using a micro version on the site.
+Unemployment is a construct of the resource monopoly model of usury extortion, a required element to repress earnings and hold people in poverty, to better dominate and exploit them by their owners.
+There is never a shortage of work, in the usury system there is only a lack of available money to allow it.

 Textile crafts have been heavily industrialised, and machines do the work of thousands, in such a situation the artisan is the creative and technical force behind the mechanical mass production, however there still exists a need for crafted garments, tailor made to fit exactly.
 This means there will always be a need for some workshop artisans, a tailor, seamstress, milliner, hatter, leather worker, etc.